skylabrooks/FinishOutNow/docs/01_Getting_Started/02_BUSINESS_CASE.md

 ## 🎯 What Is FinishOutNow?

-FinishOutNow is a **commercial lead intelligence platform** that automatically identifies and qualifies high-value construction projects in the Dallas-Fort Worth region, turning raw building permits into actionable sales opportunities for contractors, subcontractors, and service providers.
+E Book ov is a **commercial lead intelligence platform** that automatically identifies and qualifies high-value construction projects in the Dallas-Fort Worth region, turning raw building permits into actionable sales opportunities for contractors, subcontractors, and service providers.

 **In simple terms:** It finds companies that are about to spend money on commercial construction and tells you exactly how to reach them.